Nicaragua's Ortega wins landslide re-election

 Ortega's supporters poured into the streets of Managua to celebrate.
 "I'm happy ...
 I think that people are convinced, they voted for social programs, voted for the future, voted for the poor," said lawyer Silvia Calderon, 54.

-Gadea refused to accept the results and accused Ortega of voter fraud, but international election observers said voting irregularities had not changed the final outcome.
+Gadea refused to accept the results and accused Ortega of voter fraud, but international election observers said voting irregularities had not changed the final result.

-The huge victory margin is a personal triumph for a man who was long a divisive figure -- popular among supporters of his left-wing Sandinista party but distrusted by many and despised by business leaders because of economic chaos during his first term as president in the 1980s.
+The huge victory margin is a personal triumph for a man who was for long a divisive figure -- popular among his Sandinista party's supporters but distrusted by many and despised by business leaders because of economic chaos during his first term as president in the 1980s.

-Opponents of Ortega said he had bent the rules to win re-election, pointing to a ruling by the Sandinista-controlled Supreme Court in 2009 to overturn a ban on consecutive terms.

-Preliminary results showed his Sandinistas would win 55-60 of the 92 seats in Nicaragua's national assembly, close to the two-thirds majority needed to change the constitution.

-Ortega, 65, has moderated some of his socialist policies since regaining the presidency five years ago and he has won praise for letting private businesses operate freely even as he pushed policies aimed at combating poverty.
+Ortega, 65, has moderated some of his socialist policies since winning back the presidency five years ago and he has won praise for letting private businesses work untroubled even as he pushed anti-poverty policies.

 Helped by financial support from Venezuelan President Hugo Chavez, Ortega put money into health and education programs, provided loans for small businesses and gave aid to farmers.

-The policies won widespread support in largely agrarian Nicaragua, which was Cold War battleground in the 1980s when his Sandinista government fought U.S.-backed Contra rebels.
+The policies won widespread support in largely agrarian Nicaragua, which was a Cold War battleground in the 1980s when Ortega's left-wing Sandinista government fought U.S.-backed Contra rebels.

 "He's a person who looks after the poor and we have noticed the change," said 43-year-old Xiomara Amador, a former army nurse who lost her right leg in the 1980s conflict.
 "In 16 years of other governments, no-one helped the handicapped."